Tuberous breast fat grafting in Sydney

 Can part of my tuberous breast surgery be covered by Medicare or my health fund?

-Medicare item numbers do exist for some tuberous breast corrections.
-This includes lifting or the breast tissue, matching asymmetry with breast implants (not fat grafting) and, and reduction of the areola.
-If one of these is a suitable option for you, photographs are submitted to Medicare for pre-approval following a consultation.
+Medicare item numbers do exist for tuberous breast corrections.
+This includes lifting or the breast tissue, matching asymmetry with breast implants or fat grafting or a combination and, and reduction of the areola.

 What is the best option for tuberous breast correction?